 Being an international student in Randers is not all work and no play.
 There are lots of opportunities for sports and leisure activities in the town itself and the surrounding area.

 Whether you are looking for small specialist stores or larger department stores you will find it in Randers.
-Randers Storcenter, the largest shopping mall in town, is situated just next to Dania Academy of Higher Education.
+Randers Storcenter, the largest shopping mall in town, is situated just next to Dania Academy, University of Applied Sciences.

 Sport and leisure